getdnsapi/stubby/README.md

 # Dependancies

-Stubby uses [getdns](https://getdnsapi.net/) and requires the 1.1.2 release of getdns or later.
+Stubby uses [getdns](https://getdnsapi.net/) and requires the 1.2 release of getdns or later compile with support for YAML.

 # Installing Using a Package Manager